 Our research includes a particular interest in medicine optimisation and management for children, older people, and people with mental ill health.
-The research conducted within this group contributes the wider College of Health and Life Sciences specialisms of cellular and molecular biomedicine, and health and disease across the lifespan.
+The research conducted within this group contributes to two of the wider College of Health and Life Sciences’ four key multidisciplinary themes: cellular and molecular biomedicine, and health and disease across the lifespan.

 We increase the impact of our research by working closely with the pharmaceutical industry, research councils, NIHR, multiple NHS trusts, community groups as well as a diverse range of populations to establish the safest and most effective means of delivering medication and healthcare services to patients.

 Our researchers collaborate with scientists in universities and world leading experts in the pharmaceutical and biotechnology industries.
 Our breadth of collaboration extends across the industry spectrum including early start-up companies (MaxBiotech Ltd, Aston Particle Technologies Ltd), small and medium enterprises (Proveca Ltd, Quest Healthcare Ltd, Enesi Pharma) and large companies (Colorcon, Catalent Pharma Ltd).